Jörg Tebbe

 Jörg Tebbe (born 5 April 1979) is an international motorcycle speedway and member of the Germany national long track team.

 Career

-Tebbe is a three times world champion, having won the Team Long Track World Championship in 2011, 2012 and 2014.
+Tebbe is a three-time world champion, having won the Team Long Track World Championship in 2011, 2012 and 2014.

-In addition to having won three World Championship longtrack team gold medals, he has twice won the Germany longtrack national title in 2015 and 2018.
+In addition to having won three World Championship longtrack team gold medals, Tebbe has twice won the Germany longtrack national title in 2015 and 2018.
 He has competed in the Individual Speedway Long Track World Championship since 2000.